flatironinstitute/feedWebGL2/README.md

 <a href="https://github.com/AaronWatters/feedWebGL2/blob/master/notebooks/visualizing%20a%203d%20matrix%20using%20the%20volume%20widget.ipynb">
 visualizing a 3d matrix using the volume widget.ipynb</a> notebook in the `notebooks` folder.
 Run all the cells of the notebook.
-If it works you should see a widget appear below call 2 that looks something like this:
+If it works you should see a widget appear below cell 2 that looks something like this:

 <img src="./notebooks/torso.png">